Fast guide to Polignano a mare

 If you love to explore independently, go to Valle d’Itria and discover the most picturesque cities and villages.
 First, stop at Locorotondo, one of the most beautiful Italian villages.
 Take advantage of the panoramic view of the entire valley and stroll among the flowered balconies of Locorotondo.

-Then go on to Alberobello, a UNESCO World Heritage Site for its unique Trulli structures, and finish with the fascinating white city of Ostuni.
+Then, visit Alberobello, a UNESCO World Heritage Site known for its unique Trulli structures, and finish with the fascinating white city of Ostuni

-You can either travel with tour operators or alone.
+You can travel with tour operators or alone.
 We suggest option two.
-However, book the tour at the local agency if you decide to take it.
-That way, you will save a little money and use the benefit of the authentic local guide.
+However, book the tour at the local agency if you decide to take the latter.
+You will save a little money and benefit from the authentic local guide.

 Locorotondo sunset